URL: http://www.ivpe.com/papers/freak.pdf

 Q1: What is the formula for the retina pattern?

-The one difference from BRISK is the pattern has overlapping circles.
-In BRISK they were tangential.
+The one difference from BRISK is that the pattern has overlapping circles.
+In BRISK, they were tangential.
 Redundancy increases recognition.

-The circles are log polar.
-In this case, it's similar to Shape Context descriptors, but we don't divide into regions, we create increasingly larger circles on polar lines.
+The circles are log-polar.
+In this case, it is similar to Shape Context descriptors, but we do not divide into regions; we create increasingly larger circles on polar lines.

 Q2: What do the descriptors contain?

-Binary descriptor is a string of bits.
+A binary descriptor is a string of bits.
 A bit corresponds to a pair of receptive fields.
-If intensity of the first receptive field is larger than the second, bit is set to 1, otherwise it's zero.
+If the intensity of the first receptive field is larger than the second, the bit is set to 1; otherwise, it is zero.

-Each circle in the pattern is called receptive field.
-Gaussian kernel is applied to these fields and their intensity are calculated.
+Each circle in the pattern is called a receptive field.
+A Gaussian kernel is applied to these fields, and their intensities are calculated.

 Q4: Is there scale invariance?
 How?

 There is no discussion of scale invariance, but scale invariance seems to arise from the building of the descriptor.
-Since the circles are created in log polar orbits and bits are put into descriptor according to their contribution to recognition, scale invariance follows these.
+Since the circles are created in log-polar orbits and bits are put into the descriptor according to their contribution to recognition, scale invariance follows these.

 Orientation is calculated using 45 symmetric pairs from the center.
-It has larger steps than that of BRISK and thus needs lower memory.
+It has larger steps than those of BRISK and thus needs lower memory.